-6.9.5 ZIMPOL polarimetric calibrations
+8.10.5 ZIMPOL polarimetric calibrations

 For ZIMPOL polarimetry the same principles for CCD detector calibrations apply.
 Therefore the ZIMPOL polarimetry calibration plan includes bias, dark and flat-field calibrations.
 One also needs a calibration of the polarimetric modulation-demodulation efficiency of ZIMPOL.
 The polarimetric calibration of the telescope and instrument is not required for most application because the ZIMPOL/SPHERE design has well-defined polarimetric properties.
-The telescope polarization is compensated to less than 1%, and the instrument polarization is self-calibrated with the half-wave plate (HWP2) switch.
-The zero-point of the polarization position angle will be available after commissioning to an accuracy of better than 5 degrees.
-Polarization cross-talks affect the measured fractional polarization p (or Q/I and U/I) by less than $\Delta p/p = 0.1$.
-These polarimetric properties are monitored by the observatory with the measurement and analysis of high polarization standard stars and zero polarization standard stars on a regular basis.
+The telescope polarization is compensated to less than 1%, and the instrument polarization position angle will be available after commissioning to an accuracy of better than 5 degrees.
+Polarization cross-talks affect the measured fractional polarization p (or Q/I and U/I) by less than $\Delta p/p = 0.1$ .
+These polarimetric properties are monitored by the observatory with the measurement and analysis of high polarization standard stars on a regular basis.
 The user should consider additional standard star measurements for science cases requiring a better accuracy in the polarimetric calibration.
 One can expect that the instrument will be characterized with higher precision, once more measurements become available.